 As they were eating, Jesus took some bread and blessed it.
 Then he broke it in pieces and gave it to the disciples, saying, “Take this and eat it, for this is my body.Matthew 26:26 (NLT)

-Jesus remembered to give thanks, in all things.
-Even on his last days, he slowed down and had a meal with his closest and most beloved friends.
+Even on his last days when he knew what was in store for him, he slowed down and dined with his closest and most beloved friends.

 Every year, as I watch my two children and my husband decorate our tree, my heart swells with just a little more love and joy, even amidst a little crankiness and a few broken ornaments.

-Those broken ornaments don’t matter, but those two little lives God has given me and the man who chooses to stay by my side no matter what, those are the things that matter.
-All…Year…Long…
+Those broken ornaments don’t matter, but the two little lives God has given me and the man who chooses to stay by my side are the things that matter.

-As always, Thanks for Reading!
-If you enjoyed this post I would appreciate your shares on Social Media.
+As always, Thanks for reading, and If you enjoyed this short devotional for Christmas, I would appreciate your shares on social media.

 You may also enjoy the following: